spaghetticode/dbmanager/README.md

 rake db:import
 ```

-**You will be prompted to choose the source and the target environment db**, and the
+You will be prompted to choose the source and the target environment db, and the
 source db will be imported into the target db.

 This task will import a source db to a destination db.
 Tipical use is to import